Holy Cross Church, St Helens: Parish

 Sunday Mass is at 10am.
 Weekday Masses are as follows: 12.15pm Monday - Friday, and 10am on Saturday.
 Confessions are from 11am to 11.45am before the 12.15pm Mass.
 There are no confessions on Tuesdays.
 In addition Exposition takes place each day.
 The church is open for adoration 10am - 4pm on Monday, Wednesday and Friday.

 Entrance to the church is via Corporation Street (southern side) or Parade Street (northern side), where there is also an additional gate for level access.
 The original front entrance is no longer used.

 In July 2020, the church of SS Peter & Paul, Haresfinch was closed, and this parish was merged into the parish of Holy Cross and St Helen under its former Parish Priest, Rev. Fr.
 Kevan O'Brien.

 In January 2025, Fr.
 O'Brien retired after more than 20 years serving the people of St. Helens.
 The parish is now under the care of Fr.
 Jino Arikkatt, of the Missionary Congregation of the Blessed Sacrament.
+Fr.
+Anto Varghese recently joined the parish as assistant parish priest.